mitchness/DoorDilemma/README.md

          Who are you talking about?

                 JEFF
+         Some lady Larry ran into.

+                LARRY
+         I didn't run into her.
+The door ran into her.
+         Well, she ran into the door.

+                JEFF
-         Some lady who hurt her shoulder.
+         Apparently she hurt her shoulder.

+                LARRY
+         She said she does Pilates but that shoulder didn’t look flexible to me.

                 SUSIE
          Wait...
 Sandra?
-Sandra with the Pilates place?
+         You're talking about Sandra.
+         Sandra from Divine Pilates?

+                SUSIE
+         That's the pilates studio I go to.

                 LARRY
-         She does Pilates?
-That shoulder didn’t look flexible to me.
+         You do pilates?

                 SUSIE
+         Shut up.

+         She's an instructor there.
          She’s my friend, Larry!

                 LARRY